Akira-Arai/vanuc/README.md

 $$\hat{\rho_{MG}} (k) = \dfrac{G - \displaystyle \sum_{i \neq k} C_i RSF_i}{RSF_k}$$

-Where the radioactivity concentration $C_i$ of other surrounding tissues must be given, and the VANUC program uses the value $\hat{\rho_{GTM}}(i)$ obtained by the GTM method.
+Where the radioactivity concentration "C<sub>i</sub>" of other surrounding tissues must be given, and the VANUC program uses the value "ρ<sub>GTM</sub>(i)" obtained by the GTM method.
 [^3]:[H W Muller-Gartner, J M Links, J L Prince, R N Bryan, E McVeigh, J P Leal, C Davatzikos, J J Frost.
 Measurement of radiotracer concentration in brain gray matter using positron emission tomography: MRI-based correction for partial volume effects.
 J Cereb Blood Flow Metab.
 1992 Jul;12(4):571-83](https://pubmed.ncbi.nlm.nih.gov/1618936/)

 ### RBV
 The RBV (region-based voxel-wise correction) method is a method reported by Thomas[^4].
 The RBV method also assumes that the radioactivity concentration in the tissue is constant.
-First, voxel-wise correction coefficients are obtained by dividing the radioactivity distribution estimated by the GTM method by the image obtained by convolution of the $psf$ .
-Then, the correction coefficients for each voxel are multiplied by the original image $G$ to obtain the true radioactivity distribution of the tissue.
+First, voxel-wise correction coefficients are obtained by dividing the radioactivity distribution estimated by the GTM method by the image obtained by convolution of the "psf" .
+Then, the correction coefficients for each voxel are multiplied by the original image "G" to obtain the true radioactivity distribution of the tissue.
 [^4]:[Benjamin A Thomas, Kjell Erlandsson, Marc Modat, Lennart Thurfjell, Rik Vandenberghe, Sebastien Ourselin, Brian F Hutton.
 The importance of appropriate partial volume correction for PET quantification in Alzheimer's disease.
 Eur J Nucl Med Mol Imaging.
 2011 Jun;38(6):1104-19](https://pubmed.ncbi.nlm.nih.gov/21336694/)

 $$\hat{\rho_{RBV}} = \dfrac{\displaystyle \sum_i^n \hat{\rho_{GTM}}(i) M_i}{\displaystyle \sum_i^n \hat{\rho_{GTM}}(i) RSF_i} G$$

 ### VANUC
 Unlike the methods described above, the VANUC method[^1] does not assume uniformity of the radioactivity distribution in the tissue.
 Instead, it assumes that the radioactivity concentration of the tissue in each voxel follows a certain fixed probability distribution in the neighborhood of the voxel of interest.
-The true radioactivity distribution of the tissue is obtained by distributing the pixel value $G$ which is a mixture of multiple tissue components due to the partial volume effect, to each tissue component in the most likely proportion based on their probability distributions.
-If the probability distribution is regarded as following a normal distribution $N(\mu, \sigma^2)$ with a constant expected value and variance, it can be estimated as the sum of the expected value component $\mu$ and the deviation $r$ as follows:
+The true radioactivity distribution of the tissue is obtained by distributing the pixel value "G" which is a mixture of multiple tissue components due to the partial volume effect, to each tissue component in the most likely proportion based on their probability distributions.
+If the probability distribution is regarded as following a normal distribution "N(μ, σ<sup>2</sup>)" with a constant expected value and variance, it can be estimated as the sum of the expected value component "μ" and the deviation "r" as follows:

 $$\hat{\rho_{VANUC}}(k) = \hat{\mu}(k) + \hat{r}(k), $$